mcalla314/tkintertoy/docs/tutorial.rst

 #.
 Fill in the title using the default values in the above widgets.
 #.
 This section of code is for the rest of the dialog window.
 #.
 Add a messages **tttext**.
 This is where all messages to the user will appear.
 #.
-Plot the messages widget in the second row.
-The notebook will be in the first row.
+Plot the messages widget in the second row of the dialog window.
+The notebook will be in
+   the first row.
 #.
 Add a command **ttbuuton** row, the default are labeled Ok and Cancel.
 #.
 Set the callback for the first button to self.go().
+We are getting the Tk widget
+   using the getWidget method and changing the *command* parameter.
+This shows how easy it is to get to the more complex parts of Tk from tkintertoy.
 #.
-Set the label of the second button to Exit.
+Set the label of the second button to Exit using the same method as above but
+   changing the *text* parameter.
 #.
 Plot the command buttons in the third row.
 #.
 Plot the notebook in the first row.
 #.
 Set the default notebook page to Routine.
+This will be the page displayed when the
+   application first starts.
 #.
 Blank lines improve readability.
+#.
+This method will update the widgets on the accumulate page expanding on dynamic widgets.
+#.
+This is the method documentation string.
+#.
+Get the ending date from the widget.
+It will come back as [month, day, year].
+#.
+This will turn the list of ints into a datetime object.
+#.
+Turn the object into a comma-separated string 'date-int, month-int, year, month-abrev'
+   like '27,12,2018,Dec'.
+#.
+Get the number of days back the user wanted.
+#.
+Set the title of the map in the title widget.
+As the user changes the dates and days back,
+   this title will dynamically change.
+The user can edit this one last time before they click on Ok.
+#.
+Calculate the beginning date from the ending date and the days back.
+The final form
+   is ['date-int','month-int'] like ['25','12'].
+#.
+Set the title of the map file to something like 'accum1225-12272018'.
+Again, this will
+   be dynamically updated and can be overridden.